 You’ve got a list, now what?

-Before getting a new list, it’s a great idea to understand what you already have.
+Before getting a new list, it’s a great idea to understand what you already have by doing a data analysis.
 Because if you’ve been in business for more than five minutes you probably have a list.
 Some list, maybe a list of your customers, maybe a pile of business cards from networking events.
 Whatever the case is, you have something at hand.

-Data Analysis is a service which helps you to get an understanding of who your customers are and recognise your market share, so you can make better decisions for the future.
+Data Analysis is a process which helps you to get an understanding of who your customers are and recognise your market share, so you can make better decisions for the future.

 What exactly does your list represent?